galletafromjell666/focus-final-ts/README.md

 ## Getting started

-To get started with the Focus Final TS project, please follow the steps below:

-Download or clone the repository onto your local machine.
+To get started with the Focus Final TS project, please follow the steps below: Download or clone the repository onto your local machine.

-Navigate to the project directory in your terminal:
+-   Navigate to the project directory in your terminal:

     `cd focus-final-ts`

-Install the project dependencies:
+-   Install the project dependencies:

     `npm install`

+-   Create the .env file and fill it with your Firebase configuration details.
+You can use the .env.example file as a guide:

+    `touch .env`

-To start the project server, run the following command:
+-   To start the project server, run the following command:

     `npm run dev`

-Once the server is running, you can visit the app in your web browser by navigating to:
+-   Once the server is running, you can visit the app in your web browser by navigating to:

     `localhost:5173`

 ## Authors